Reframing public perceptions of adult social care in Scotland

 Producing guidance and tools for organisations to adopt and amplify these new narratives in their communications.

-These resources will empower organisations to communicate a new narrative effectively, seeking to achieve a climate of understanding, respect, and policy alignment that will improve the lives of people that use adult social care.
-Join us in transforming the story of adult social care.
+This will allow us to work with more organisations and produce resources to empower them to communicate a new narrative effectively, seeking to achieve a climate of understanding, respect, and policy alignment that will improve the lives of people who use adult social care.

 Richard Brunner